Don’t Give Up Yet: US Solar Companies can Compete with China with a Bit of Innovation

 China is not entirely to blame for the global oversupply, of course.
 All manufacturers continued to produce massive quantities of solar panels despite overstocked inventories.

-What most fail to understand, however, is that the US wants (and needs) Chinese clean-energy cash in order to make its clean-energy ambitions a reality-especially at a time when federal subsidies are dwindling.
+What most fail to understand, however, is that the US wants (and needs) Chinese clean-energy cash to make its clean-energy ambitions a reality-especially at a time when federal subsidies are dwindling.

 In the end, it will be Chinese cash and American access to (massive) Chinese consumers for clean-energy products that saves the industry and allows it to gain a competitive edge over fossil fuels.